ayalac1111/Networking-Courses/25S-CST8371/11-NAT/11-NAT.md

 ## NAT Rule #2: Static Port‐Forwarding

-**“Allow Internet users to Telnet to our internal switch at 172.16.9.33:23 via RA’s public IP on TCP 2323.”**
+**“Allow Internet users to Telnet to our internal RB at 172.16.9.33:23 via RA’s public IP on TCP 2323.”**

-- [ ] Code a **port-forwarding** rule so that external hosts can connect to the telnet server on the switch.
+- [ ] Code a **port-forwarding** rule so that external hosts can connect to the telnet server on the RB.
     ```
     ip nat inside source static <tcp/udp> <in_addr port> <out_add port>
     ```
     - [ ] Telnet is a TCP protocol
     - [ ] Outside hosts should connect to `203.0.113.U` port `2323`.
-    - [ ] Internally, the switch telnet server is at `172.16.9.33` port `23`.
+    - [ ] Internally, the RB telnet server is at `172.16.9.33` port `23`.

 **Testing:**
 - [ ] From PC, telnet to your partner's router `203.0.113.P` and login.
 Keep the connection open,
-- [ ] From PC, telnet to your partner's switch `203.0.113.P 2323` and login.
+- [ ] From PC, telnet to your partner's RB `203.0.113.P 2323` and login.
 Keep the connection open.
 - [ ] From your partner PC, telnet to your router `203.0.113.U` and login.
 Keep the connection open
-- [ ] From your partner PC, telnet to your switch ``203.0.113.U 2323` and login.
+- [ ] From your partner PC, telnet to your RB ``203.0.113.U 2323` and login.
 Keep the connection open.

 > `P`:  Your partner's `U`
 > You are testing your partner's configuration.
 They are testing your configuration.